sirselim/Miles_CV/index.md

 ### Professional Memberships

+`2021 -`

+Chair of a committee of reviewers for the Health Research Council (HRC) of New Zealand

+Panel member reviewing for the Health Research Council (HRC) of New Zealand

 `2020 -`
 Certified Carpentries Instructor.

+Panel member reviewing for the Health Research Council (HRC) of New Zealand

 `2019 -`
 Member Human Genomics Society of Australasia

 `2015 -`
-Ad hoc reviewer, PLoS One, BMC Medical Genetics, Gene
+Ad hoc reviewer, Nature Biotechnology, Clinical Epigenetics, PLoS One, BMC Medical Genetics, Gene

 `2015 -`
 Reviewer National Health and Medical Research Council, Australia